December 3rd, 2018

 How To Take Action

 Contact us regarding this critical matter.
 We will let you know the best way to proceed (along with any costs associated), and begin the migration away from Windows 7 to keep your practice safe.
-You do not have to do anything immediately, but we want you to be aware so we can help you plan accordingly prior to the January 2020 deadline.
+You do not have to do anything immediately, but we want you to be aware so we can help you plan accordingly before the January 2020 deadline.

 As always, please let us know any questions!